jurguenb/website/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a costa rican engineer student.
+This site will be hosting some academic opinions about data science, business analytics, and personal experiences of my journey in life.

+My mother tongue is Spanish, so this is also an opportunity to practice my English writing skills.